As a business professional in 2019, chances are, you’ve heard of the term “product design.”

 It turns out that product design is a wide-reaching process of creating consumer-centric things that foster increased revenue and brand growth – and these things can be tangible, digital, and everything in between, too.

 In this article, we’ll be outlining exactly what product design is, how you can implement successful product design strategies in 2019, which product design examples you should emulate, and more.

 In layman’s terms, product design is the process of creating a product from beginning to end.

 Well, sort of.
 Because we live in the digital age where so many of our interactions, conversions and products are online, the concept of a product has transformed from a physical item you purchase in a store to something else.

-“At its most basic level, a product is a solution that’s sold to fulfill a need,” says Dave Franchino, President of the leading product design and innovation agency Design Concepts.
+“At its most basic level, a product is a solution that’s sold to fulfill a need,” says Dave Franchino, President of the leading product design and innovation agency Delve.
 “To me, product design involves a few key attributes – it involves human interaction, needs to accommodate a range of users, exists in a competitive space where users have options, involves some degree of mass production or distribution, and requires considering tradeoffs between costs, features, and performance.”

 So, what types of things can product designers make?

 Essentially, a “product” is anything – a mobile app, a new digital feature, a tangible item, etc. – that solves a consumer “problem” and propels a business forward in their market.
 And, of course, product designers are the people who conceptualize and create those things.

 “The options are almost limitless, which is what makes successful product design so difficult to reduce to a formula,” shares Franchino.
 “Products can be durable, like appliances, or consumable, like ice cream.
 They can be tangible, physical items or intangible like an app or service.
 They span consumer and commercial markets.”